Medical Laboratory Technician

 2. Student must be in good standing with the college.

-3. Receipt of complete program applications accepted between March 1 and June 1 for Fall entry.
+3. Receipt of complete program applications accepted between March 1 and June 1, or until spaces have been filled for Fall entry.
 Applications received after the deadline will be considered on a space available basis.

 4. The MLT program online application is located on program’s webpage at www.wallacestate.edu.
 Online application instructions are under the Application to Program tab.
 All applicants are required to upload all necessary documentation for consideration.